Antoine-CLEMENT/OBD-database-presentation/README.md

 To run this code, you should have python (at least 3.7), docker and docker-compose installed

-In a terminal, run the following commands:
+In a terminal, run the following commands :

 ```
  pip install -r requirements.txt
 ```

-And deploy redis and psql in two distinct containers:
+And deploy redis and psql in two distinct containers :

 ```
 docker-compose up --build